namhyung/uftrace/doc/uftrace-info.md

     # page fault          : 0 / 169 (major / minor)
     # disk iops           : 0 / 24 (read / write)

-To see symbol table, one can use \--symbols option.
+To see the symbol table, one can use the `--symbols` option.

     $ uftrace info --symbols
     Normal symbols